holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 ### Other Livestock

-The other livestock category contains various other livestock that is currently supported by Holos which can be added to a farm.
+The other livestock category contains various other livestock that are currently supported by Holos which can be added to a farm.
 Each component in this category represents a single animal type.
 Each component contains the following settings tabs:

 #### General - Other Livestock